Analytic Quality Glossary

 No credit should be awarded for units where the learning outcomes have not been achieved.(QCA/LSC, 2004)

-In the US, credit equates with study classes.
-The Northeast Texas Network Consortium (NTNC,2002) define credit as:
+The Northeast Texas Network Consortium (NTNC, 2002) define credit as:

 A credit is the value assigned to a course.
 Usually one credit equals one 50 minute class period per week.
 Many courses carry 3 credits and meet for three 50 minute periods a week.

-The ICN (2003) and NTNC (2002) identify credit-bearing and non-credit-bearing programmes, using identical definitions:
+The Indiana College Network (ICN) (2003) and NTNC (2002) identify credit-bearing and non-credit-bearing programmes, using identical definitions:

 non-credit: a class that typically meets only once or just a few times and that contributes toward personal or occupational development rather than being applicable toward a college degree.